stub42/pytz/src/README.txt

 Latest Versions
 ~~~~~~~~~~~~~~~

-This package will be updated after releases of the Olsen timezone database.
+This package will be updated after releases of the Olson timezone database.
 The latest version can be downloaded from Sourceforge_.
 The code that
 is used to generate this distribution is available in the Sourceforge_
 project's CVS repository.